 In traditional waterfall project management, there is one implementation date that comes after an entire project has been developed.
-When using an Agile project management, however, your project uses shorter development cycles (called sprints) with features released at the end of each cycle.
+When using Agile, however, your project uses shorter development cycles (called sprints) with features released at the end of each cycle.

 Before kicking off the project, you’ll make a high-level plan for feature releases and at the beginning of each sprint, you’ll revisit and reassess the release plan for that feature.

 Before each sprint begins, the stakeholders need to hold a sprint planning meeting to determine what will be accomplished by each person during that sprint, how it will be achieved, and assess the task load.
 It’s important to share the load evenly among team members so they can accomplish their assigned tasks during the sprint.

-To help your team accomplish their tasks during each sprint and assess whether any changes need to be made, hold short daily meetings.
+To help your team accomplish their tasks during each sprint and assess whether any changes need to be made, hold short daily stand-up meetings.
 During these meetings, each team member will briefly talk about what they accomplished the day before and what they will be working on that day.

 These daily meetings should be only 15 minutes long.
 They aren’t meant to be extended problem-solving sessions or a chance to talk about general news items.
 Some teams will even hold these meetings standing up to keep it brief.